dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/drawinglayer.md

 **Parameters**

-`styleId`: specifies the style by its ID.
+`styleId`: specifies a style by its ID.

-`mediaType`: specifies the mediaType.
+`mediaType`: specifies a mediaType.

 `styleSelector`: specifies a selector.